Fuzzapi/fuzzapi/README.md

 7. Open `http://localhost:3000` in browser which should point to the application url

-8. If u get redis server error, install and start the service separately. (brew services start redis)
+8. If u get redis server error, install and start the service separately.

+9. Close everything and go to Fuzzapi/bin folder.

+10. open three tabs of terminal

+11. `redis-server` in first tab

+12. `bundle exec sidekiq -r urFuzzAPIPath` in second tab

+13. `rails s` in third tab then visit and scan localhost:3000

 Fuzzapi comes with `Docker` to simplify installation processing.
 Following commands will setup application using `Docker`.